chrstnmrys/-MeXE402_Midterm_AdanCarlKenneth_RayosChristineMae/README.md

 - **Dystopia Residual:** A hypothetical measure representing the worst possible scenario of a country in terms of these factors, used as a baseline for comparison.

 ## <p align="center">Logistic Regression: *Credit Card Fraud Detection*</p>

+<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The datasets used for this analysis are from the Credit Card Fraud Detection that contains transactions made by credit cards in September 2013 by European cardholders.
+The dataset includes several key variables that influence the class weather a transaction is "fraudulent" or "non-fraudulent", including:

+  - **Time:** The time of transaction.

+  - **V1-V28:** The confidential feature that are the principal components obtained with PCA.

+  -  **Amount:** The transaction amount.

 # III.
 Project Objectives